rmanisharathod/Shop-Sphere-Customer-Churn/README.md

 ---

 ## 📫 Contact

-Have questions, suggestions, or want to collaborate?
-📧 r.manisharathod6@gmail.com
+For feedback, ideas, or collaboration: 📧 r.manisharathod6@gmail.com